 Mark Williams, Managing Director

 Mark established Donorcentricity Pty Ltd in 2012.
 In 2013 he completed feasibility studies for a professional medical association as input to their strategic fundraising plan and a national association preparing for a capital campaign.
 In 2014 he worked with a number of organisations to develop their fundraising capacity; a medical research institute in WA; an educational institution in VIC; a vision related charity in NSW; a start-up charity in NSW; and he conducted a membership survey in NSW for Fundraising Institute Australia.
-In 2017 Donorcentricity Pty Ltd's clients are in multiple sectors and located across Australia, including clients establishing their fundraising strategy and clients with active capital campaigns.
+In 2018 Donorcentricity Pty Ltd's clients are in multiple sectors and located across Australia, including clients establishing their fundraising strategy and clients with active capital campaigns.